rajkorde/storyteller/README.md

 uvicorn src.api:app --reload
 ```

-The API also serves a small web interface at `/` where you can enter story details.
+The API also serves a modern web interface at `/` built with TypeScript and Tailwind where you can enter story details.

 ### Docker